yamayamasan/phplike/README.md

 # phplike

-this Repository is my sample code.
+this Repository is my sample code for node.js.

 php like functions.